Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 • guideline issues

-When this happens, your venue may completely disappear from Google Maps.
+When this happens, your restaurant may disappear completely from Google Maps.

 • your website